Careers & Work Related Learning at Madeley

 Year 10 Work Experience Placements

 Year 10 students will complete a week long work experience placement at the end of Year 10.
 There is a lead up programme prior to the placement to help students develop the key employability skills required to be successful at their chosen workplace.
+Students are encouraged to find their own work experience placement.
+Placements are supported and checked by Mr Knight and the staff at Changing Education.

 Year 7 - 11 Personal Development lessons include a comprehensive CIAG/work related learning unit to support your son/daughter with their chosen career paths.